-As a general rule, taxis waiting for fares at the airport are official taxis, as they need a license to operate within the airport.
+Most taxis waiting for fares at the airport are official taxis, as they need a license to operate within the airport.
 Elsewhere there are also unofficial taxis – especially in cities.
 When I worked in London, I’ll admit that sometimes I used these unlicensed taxis.

-Not every experience with those drivers was bad, but several times although we agreed on the price upfront, the driver demanded more money during the journey, claiming the mileage was further than expected!
+Several times, although we agreed on the price upfront, the driver demanded more money during the journey, claiming the mileage was further than expected!

 I decided never to be lured in again with the promise of a cheaper fare after one terrifying night when my taxi’s wheel came off as we were barrelling down the motorway at 70mph.
-The driver managed to swerve to a halt just as we hit the motorway barrier, then he scarpered like a ghost into the night, abandoning me and my female colleague to the freezing November drizzle.
+The driver swerved to a halt just as we hit the motorway barrier, then he scarpered like a ghost into the night, abandoning me and my female colleague to the freezing November drizzle.

 I felt so vulnerable standing on that windswept motorway bridge at 3am, with massive lorries whistling past only feet away from me.
 But it could have been worse, especially if I had been travelling solo.

 The police officer who attended the scene said we’d been seconds away from crashing through the barrier and plunging into the ravine below.
 He also said the vehicle was an untaxed death-trap, and that the driver had probably fled because he was uninsured.
 OMG!

 While it’s now possible to pay digitally for taxis, there are still many places where cash is still king.
 You need to be prepared for this.
 As part of your trip planning, check whether you will need to pay with cash for taxi fares.